fnplus/footsteps-app/Contribution_Guidelines.md

-# ⭐️ Contribution Guidelines
+#Contribution Guidelines
 ![image](./images/welcome.png)
-### Contributing to 👣 fnplus Open Source Projects
+## Contributing to 👣 fnplus Open Source Projects
 fnplus welcomes contributions to open source projects on Github.
 When contributing, please follow the [Code of Conduct](/CODE_OF_CONDUCT.md).
 ## Issues
 Feel free to submit issues and enhancement requests.
 All requests would be entertained with respect to CODE OF CONDUCT.
 We welcome your ideas and creativity.